tom-mi/iBrew/README.md

 ### MacOS
   * [MacOS]  (https://github.com/Tristan79/iBrew/blob/master/release/iBrew.dmg) (note that the web interface is NOT finished, only the rest api is, I hope :-)

-Once start the app from the MacOS package (drag it to your application folder first) it will auto link iBrew in your terminal.
+Once you start the app from the MacOS package (drag it to your application folder first) it will auto link iBrew in your terminal.
 Open a terminal and run ```ibrew``` and you're all set, good to go!

-_soft symlink to /usr/local/bin/ibrew_
+_it creates a soft symlink to /usr/local/bin/ibrew,... :-)_

 ### Download from source